databugs/change-data-capture-with-pyflink/README.md

     The above script will create a python virtual environment, activate it, and install all the libraries in `requirements.txt`

 7. **Run the python script: flink_cdc.py**
+    Run the following commands to download the needed dependencies.
+Without them, the job will fail to run.
+    ```bash
+    chmod +x dependency-downloader.sh

+    ./dependency-downloader.sh
+    ```

+    The path of all the `.jar` dependencies in `flink_cdc.py` must be updated before you run this file.

     ```
     python ./pyflink-jobs/flink_cdc.py
     ```

     This will start the flink job.
 Do not kill the terminal.
 Flink will continue to run to monitor and stream all changes in the `production_db` to the `analytics_db` in real time.

 ## CDC in Practice